-The Board believes that having the flexibility to issue and sell our common stock below NAV per share in certain instances is in the best interests of stockholders.
+Our Board believes that having the flexibility to possibly issue and sell shares of our common stock below NAV per share in certain instances is in the best interests of our Company and its stockholders and would provide added financial flexibility to comply with BDC, RIC and credit facility requirements our Company and its subsidiaries may face from time to time, including the requirement to maintain asset coverage of at least 200%, and would provide access to capital markets to pursue attractive investment opportunities, repay any outstanding indebtedness or for other corporate purposes.
+The flexibility to issue and sell shares of our common stock below NAV per share could also minimize the likelihood that our Company would be required to sell assets that we would not otherwise sell, which sales could occur at times that are disadvantageous to our Company.
+Our Board further believes that having the flexibility to issue and sell our common stock below NAV per share in certain instances is in the best interests of stockholders.
 If we are unable to access the capital markets as attractive investment opportunities arise, our ability to grow over time and continue to pay steady or increasing dividends to stockholders could be adversely affected.
-It could also have the effect of forcing us to sell assets that we would not otherwise sell, and such sales could occur at times that are disadvantageous to sell.
-The Board also believes that increasing our assets will lower our expense ratio by spreading our fixed costs over a larger asset base.
+It could also have the effect of forcing us to sell assets that we would not otherwise sell, which sales could octer at times that are disadvantageous to sell.
+Our Board also believes that increasing our assets will lower our expense ratio by spreading our fixed costs over a larger asset base.
 The issuance and sale of additional common stock might also enhance the liquidity of our common stock on the NASDAQ Global Select Market.
-Additionally, while it is possible for a BDC to issue and sell its shares through a transferable rights offering at a price that is below NAV per share, such offerings may ultimately be at a discount greater than in an offering of our shares at a market price below our NAV per share, thus we believe that having the ability to issue and sell our common stock below NAV per share in accordance with the terms of this proposal would, in many instances, be preferable to such an issuance pursuant to a transferable rights offering.
+Additionally, while it is possible for a BDC to issue and sell its shares through a transferable rights offering at a price that is below

+NAV per share, such offerings may ultimately be at a discount greater than in an offering of our shares at a market price below our NAV per share, thus we believe that having the ability to issue and sell our common stock below NAV per share in accordance with the terms of this proposal would, in many instances, be preferable to such an issuance pursuant to a transferable rights offering.